linode/apl-docs/docs/for-devs/console/security-policies.md

 ## Adjusting Security Policies

-1. Select the Security Policy you like to adjust
+1. Select the Security Policy you like to adjust.

-2. Set the `action` to `Enforce` to block Pods from beeing deployed if the don't comply to the policy
+2. Set the `action` to `Enforce` to block Pods from being deployed if the don't comply to the policy.

 3. Change the severity from `medium` (default) to `low` or `high`.

 ## See policy reports

-1. Go to `Workloads`
+1. Go to `Workloads`.

-2. Click on the ArgoCD `application` for the Workload you want to see the policy report
+2. Click on the ArgoCD `application` for the Workload you want to see the policy report.

-3. In the `Application Details Tree` you will see a `policyreport` attached to the `ReplicaSet` and an `admissionreport` attached to each `Pod`
+3. In the `Application Details Tree` you will see a `policyreport` attached to the `ReplicaSet` and an `admissionreport` attached to each `Pod`.